RamnathKumar181/Task-Diversity-meta-learning/README.md

 ### Datasets

-Omniglot and MiniImagenet will be downloaded automatically upon runnning the scripts, with the help of torch-meta.
-To download meta_dataset, follow the following steps:
+Omniglot, *mini*ImageNet, and *tiered*ImageNet will be downloaded automatically upon runnning the scripts, with the help of [pytorch-meta](https://github.com/tristandeleu/pytorch-meta).
+To download meta-dataset, follow the following steps:
 * Download ILSVRC2012 (by creating an account [here](https://image-net.org/challenges/LSVRC/2012/index.php) and downloading `ILSVRC2012.tar`) and Cu_birds2012 (downloading from `http://www.vision.caltech.edu/visipedia-data/CUB-200-2011/CUB_200_2011.tgz`) separately.
 * Run `sbatch scripts/download_meta_dataset/install_meta_dataset_parallel.sh` to download and prune all datasets in a parallel fashion.
 Note that, due to memory constraints, we are saving ILSVRC2012 in a seperate directory from the other 9 datasets.
 While running the scripts to train the model, make sure to copy all the datasets to a single directory.
 * That's it, you are good to go! :)